w25536/w25536.github.io/_posts/2025-05-22-Graph-Chain-of-Thought-Augmenting-Large-Language-Models-by-Reasoning-on-Graphs.md

 ---
-title: "Graph Chain-of-Thought: Augmenting Large Language Models by Reasoning on Graphs"
+title: "[논문리뷰] Graph Chain-of-Thought: Augmenting Large Language Models by Reasoning on Graphs"
 last_modified_at: 2025-05-22
 categories:
   -